 On April 1, 2008, we entered into a three year credit agreement which provides us with a \$30 million senior secured revolving credit line, which may be used for various corporate purposes including financing permitted acquisitions, subject to compliance with applicable covenants.
 During the first quarter of 2011, we signed an amendment to the credit agreement which extends the maturity period through to April 1, 2014 and increases the applicable margin rate by 25 basis points.
-As of March 31, 2012, we had \$30 million of availability under the credit agreement.
+As of September 30, 2013, we had \$30 million of availability under the credit agreement.

 In November 2006, our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A common stock and Class B common stock.
-The Board of Directors have authorized increases in the share repurchase program to provide for the repurchase of up to 12 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
+The Board of Directors have authorized increases in the share repurchase program to provide for the repurchase of up to 13 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
 Under the revised share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as we deem appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be expanded, limited or terminated at any time without prior notice.
-During the three months ended March 31, 2012, approximately 136,000 shares of Class B common stock were repurchased.
+During the nine months ended September 30, 2013, approximately 31,000 shares of Class B common stock were repurchased.

 The quarterly cash dividend was initiated at \$0.02 per share of Class A common stock and Class B common stock.
-For 2011, quarterly dividends were paid on February 15, May 16, August 15 and November 15 to Class A and Class B common stockholders of record as of the close of business of February 4, May 6, August 5 and November 5, respectively.
-For 2012, quarterly dividends were paid on February 15 to Class A and Class B common stockholders of record as of the close of business of February 3.
-The aggregate quarterly dividend paid in February 2012 was approximately \$745,000.
+In August 2012, the Company's board of directors approved an increase to the Company's quarterly cash dividend on the Company's Class A and Class B common stock, subject to capital availability, from \$0.02 per share to \$0.035 per share.
+For 2012, quarterly dividends were paid on February 15, May 16, August 15 and November 15 to Class A and Class B common stockholders of record as of the close of business of February 4, May 6, August 5 and November 5, respectively.
+Two additional dividend payments were made on August 31 related to the incremental increase in the dividend rate and on December 31 related to the acceleration of the 2013 quarterly dividends to holders of record as of the close of business of August 16 and December 18, respectively.
 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year before the dividend is declared by the board of directors.

-In April 2012, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
-Marchex will pay these dividends on May 15, 2012 to the holders of record as of the close of business on May 4, 2012.
-Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$3.0 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.
+In September 2013, our Board of Directors approved a plan to allocate a portion of Archeo's cash flow to fund an ongoing quarterly Marchex shareholder dividend.
+We anticipate it will fund a \$0.02 per share quarterly dividend in the first quarter of 2014.
+Although we anticipate the annual cash dividend, subject to cash availability, will be \$0.08 per common share or approximately \$3.0 million annually, there can be no assurance that we will pay dividends at such a rate or at all.